supertestnet/epic_poetry_club/_posts/2026-08-16-list-of-catholic-epic-poems-til-1100-ad.md

 St. Guthlac B | Anonymous | ~500 lines
 The Fathers of York | Bl.
 Alcuin of York | ~1,700 lines The Metrical Life of St. Willibrord | Bl.
-Alcuin of York | ~500 lines The Old English Genesis A | Anonymous | ~2,300 lines survive (the original was probably ~6,000 lines) The Old English Exodus | Anonymous | ~600 lines survive (the original was probably ~800 lines)
+Alcuin of York | ~500 lines Verses on Jacob and Joseph | Paulinus II of Aquileia | ~400 lines The Old English Genesis A | Anonymous | ~2,300 lines survive (the original was probably ~6,000 lines) The Old English Exodus | Anonymous | ~600 lines survive (the original was probably ~800 lines)